atakanzen/Marspecto/README.md

  - You can see all the photos that they took on the exact Sol that you've searched for.

 **Check the website from [here](https://marspecto.netlify.app)**

+## Blog
+There is a blog post that I have written about Marspecto as well, you can read it from [here](https://atakanzen.com/blog/marspecto).